mino29/ghostly-greeter/README.md

 canvas/background size.

 And also maybe the eyeball and cat position.

+`art-1` and `art-2` groups are my previous attempts to use login box creatively, I still like them, but I think the little ghost one is a little more interesting and fits my whole i3 rice perfectly.
+You can see for yourself.

 If you don't like all my config, then I'd suggest using lightdm-setting (GUI) to make easy adjustment.